zvbsm/miniblog-ng/README.md

 <li>in browser, go to "localhost:8000/app/index.html" to view the app</li>
 </ol>

-Directory to the app:
+Directory to the app:<br>
 /miniblog-ng/app/index.html

-Custom css attributes outside of bootstrap are stored in custom.css found in:
+Custom css attributes outside of bootstrap are stored in custom.css found in:<br>
 /miniblog-ng/app/css

-Code files for angular app, controllers, services, and directories are in:
+Code files for angular app, controllers, services, and directories are in:<br>
 /miniblog-ng/app/js

 The app uses 2 json files.
 One to populate the page with posts called posts.json and one for the about section called pages.json.
-Both are stored in:
+Both are stored in:<br>
 /miniblog-ng/app/json

-The html code for the navigation bar is stored in the partials folder:
+The html code for the navigation bar is stored in the partials folder:<br>
 /miniblog-ng/app/partials

-Html code for posts and pages views are in:
+Html code for posts and pages views are in:<br>
 /miniblog-ng/app/views